 Input and supplies related data

-As regards the supplies that are needed for the agricultural production, there are many factors that play a significant role on this initial stage of the value chain.
+As regards the supplies that are needed for the agricultural production, there are many factors that play a significant role at this initial stage of the value chain.
 Data related to this stage of the production refer to satellite and geospatial data, sensor data, meteorological data and machinery data to name a few:

 Geospatial data refer to data collected from satellites or drones and have explicit geographic positioning information included within it.
 Geographic Information Systems (GIS) are incredibly helpful in being able to map and project current and future fluctuations in precipitation, temperature, crop output, and more.
 By mapping geographic and geologic features of current (and potential) farmland, scientists and farmers can work together to create more effective and efficient farming techniques; this could increase food production in parts of the world that are struggling to produce enough for the people around them.
 GIS can analyse soil data combined with historical farming practices to determine which could be the best crops to plant, where they should go, and how to maintain soil nutrition levels to best benefit the plants.